1Password/postman-integration-secrets-edu-ut-edition/README-new.md

 node ./app/commander.js inject-secrets -s op://<VAULT-NAME>/<POSTMAN-API-KEY-PATH> -e <POSTMAN-ENV-NAME> -r
 ```

+**Postman Tip**: You can only use the variable in your requests if the environment the variable is in is set to `Active`.
+You may want to run this command on an already active environment that you are using, to do so, provide the name of the environment with the `-e` flag and avoid using the `-r` flag since you will lose all pre-existing variables in that environment.
+More details about the flags are below.

 #### Example
 - Run the command
   - *Note*: You can omit the `-s op://<VAULT-NAME>/<POSTMAN-API-KEY-PATH>` flag if you have completed the Optional Step in the Setup above